szmyty/files/docs/computing/repository_checklist.md

   - Purpose: Identity and access management service.
   - Usage: Manage user access and authentication across multiple tenants in SaaS applications.

+## 55. Project and Portfolio Management
+- **Jira integration**:
+  - Feature in GitHub
+  - Purpose: Track issues and manage agile projects.
+  - Usage: Link GitHub issues and pull requests to Jira tickets for streamlined project management.

+- **Trello integration**:
+  - Feature in GitHub
+  - Purpose: Visual tool for organizing tasks and projects.
+  - Usage: Use Trello boards linked to GitHub issues to track tasks and progress.

+- **Asana integration**:
+  - Feature in GitHub
+  - Purpose: Work management tool to organize, track, and manage work.
+  - Usage: Track tasks, projects, and team performance, linked with GitHub.

+- **Wrike integration**:
+  - Feature in GitHub
+  - Purpose: Project management and collaboration software.
+  - Usage: Manage multiple projects, tasks, and team collaboration, with GitHub integration.

+- **Microsoft Project integration**:
+  - Feature in GitHub
+  - Purpose: Project management software for developing plans, assigning resources, tracking progress, managing budgets, and analyzing workloads.
+  - Usage: Manage complex projects and portfolios, integrated with GitHub.

+- **ClickUp integration**:
+  - Feature in GitHub
+  - Purpose: Project management tool for task management, time tracking, and reporting.
+  - Usage: Manage tasks, projects, and workflows in a single platform, integrated with GitHub.

+- **Monday.com integration**:
+  - Feature in GitHub
+  - Purpose: Work operating system for managing tasks, projects, and workflows.
+  - Usage: Collaborate on team projects and track progress, integrated with GitHub.

+- **Basecamp integration**:
+  - Feature in GitHub
+  - Purpose: Project management and team collaboration tool.
+  - Usage: Manage projects, communication, and file sharing, integrated with GitHub.

+- **Smartsheet integration**:
+  - Feature in GitHub
+  - Purpose: Work management and automation tool.
+  - Usage: Plan, track, automate, and report on work, linked with GitHub.

+- **Portfolio for Jira**:
+  - Feature in GitHub
+  - Purpose: Portfolio management tool that provides visibility into planning, tracking, and managing multiple projects.
+  - Usage: Manage project portfolios, align team efforts with business goals, and link with GitHub for seamless integration.

+## 56. Communication and Collaboration Tools
+- **Slack integration**:
+  - Feature in GitHub
+  - Purpose: Communication and collaboration platform.
+  - Usage: Set up real-time notifications for pull requests, issues, and commits, and enable team communication.

+- **Microsoft Teams integration**:
+  - Feature in GitHub
+  - Purpose: Collaboration platform integrated with Office 365.
+  - Usage: Use for team communication, virtual meetings, and document collaboration linked with GitHub.

+- **Zoom integration**:
+  - Feature in GitHub
+  - Purpose: Video conferencing tool.
+  - Usage: Host virtual meetings and webinars, integrated with GitHub for remote team collaboration.

+- **Discord server**:
+  - Feature in GitHub
+  - Purpose: Voice, video, and text communication platform.
+  - Usage: Set up a Discord server for community discussions, support, and project collaboration.

+- **Mattermost integration**:
+  - Feature in GitHub
+  - Purpose: Open-source messaging platform for team communication.
+  - Usage: Secure, self-hosted communication and collaboration with integration to GitHub for notifications and updates.

+- **Google Meet integration**:
+  - Feature in GitHub
+  - Purpose: Video conferencing tool integrated with Google Workspace.
+  - Usage: Facilitate virtual meetings and remote collaboration, linked with GitHub for project updates and notifications.

+- **Notion workspace**:
+  - Feature in GitHub
+  - Purpose: All-in-one workspace for notes, documentation, and collaboration.
+  - Usage: Use Notion pages linked to GitHub for managing project wikis, notes, and shared documentation.

+- **Miro board links**:
+  - File type: Markdown or links in README
+  - Purpose: Online collaborative whiteboard for brainstorming and diagramming.
+  - Usage: Provide links to Miro boards for real-time collaboration.

+- **HackMD integration**:
+  - Feature in GitHub
+  - Purpose: Collaborative Markdown editor for documentation and notes.
+  - Usage: Integrate with GitHub to allow collaborative editing of project documents.

+- **Confluence integration**:
+  - Feature in GitHub
+  - Purpose: Collaborative workspace for documentation and notes.
+  - Usage: Link Confluence pages to GitHub repositories for enhanced team collaboration and documentation.

+- **Trello integration**:
+  - Feature in GitHub
+  - Purpose: Lightweight project management tool.
+  - Usage: Link Trello boards with GitHub issues and pull requests to track tasks and progress.

+- **Zapier/GitHub integration**:
+  - Feature in GitHub
+  - Purpose: Automation tool to connect apps and automate workflows.
+  - Usage: Automate actions based on GitHub events, such as PR merges or new issues.

+- **Excalidraw integration**:
+  - Directory: `.excalidraw/`
+  - Purpose: Virtual whiteboard tool for sketching and brainstorming.
+  - Usage: Store Excalidraw files for visual collaboration and quick diagramming.

+## 57. Environmental Impact and Sustainability Tools
+- **Cloud Carbon Footprint configuration**:
+  - Directory: `.carbon-footprint/`
+  - Purpose: Open-source tool to measure the carbon emissions of your cloud infrastructure.
+  - Usage: Track and reduce the environmental impact of your cloud usage, with configuration files for monitoring.

+- **Green Software Foundation guidelines**:
+  - Directory: `.greensw/`
+  - Purpose: Initiative to create software that contributes to sustainable practices.
+  - Usage: Integrate guidelines and tools from the foundation to develop environmentally friendly software.

+- **ECO2AI configuration**:
+  - Directory: `.eco2ai/`
+  - Purpose: Tool to measure and monitor the carbon emissions of AI models and machine learning operations.
+  - Usage: Ensure sustainable practices in AI and ML projects by tracking and optimizing resource consumption.

+- **Sustainable Web Design guidelines**:
+  - File type: Markdown or PDF
+  - Purpose: Principles and tools for building low-carbon, efficient websites.
+  - Usage: Implement sustainable web design practices, such as minimizing file sizes and optimizing performance.

+- **Digital Decarbonization toolkit**:
+  - Directory: `.decarbonization/`
+  - Purpose: Tools and strategies for reducing the carbon footprint of digital services.
+  - Usage: Implement eco-friendly coding practices, green hosting, and sustainable architecture.

+## 58. Advanced Security and Compliance Tools
+- **Zero Trust Architecture guidelines**:
+  - Directory: `.zero-trust/`
+  - Purpose: Framework for implementing zero trust security models.
+  - Usage: Apply zero trust principles to your infrastructure, with guidelines and configuration files for implementing security measures.

+- **OSQuery configuration**:
+  - Directory: `.osquery/`
+  - Purpose: Open-source SQL-powered tool for querying operating system data.
+  - Usage: Monitor and secure your infrastructure by querying system data like a database, with configuration files for automated queries.

+- **Clair configuration**:
+  - Directory: `.clair/`
+  - Purpose: Open-source tool for analyzing vulnerabilities in container images.
+  - Usage: Integrate vulnerability scanning into your CI/CD pipeline, with configuration files for Clair setup.

+- **Trivy configuration**:
+  - Directory: `.trivy/`
+  - Purpose: Simple and comprehensive vulnerability scanner for containers and other artifacts.
+  - Usage: Detect vulnerabilities, misconfigurations, and secrets in container images, with configuration files for Trivy setup.

+- **Grafeas configuration**:
+  - Directory: `.grafeas/`
+  - Purpose: Open-source project for managing metadata about software artifacts.
+  - Usage: Track and manage metadata related to security, quality, and compliance, with configuration files for Grafeas setup.

+- **OPA Gatekeeper configuration**:
+  - Directory: `.gatekeeper/`
+  - Purpose: Policy engine for Kubernetes using Open Policy Agent.
+  - Usage: Enforce compliance and security policies in Kubernetes clusters, with configuration files for Gatekeeper.

+- **SonarQube configuration**:
+  - Directory: `.sonarqube/`
+  - Purpose: Continuous inspection of code quality to perform automatic reviews with static code analysis.
+  - Usage: Integrate with CI/CD pipelines to ensure code quality and security, with configuration files for SonarQube setup.

+- **Fortify configuration**:
+  - Directory: `.fortify/`
+  - Purpose: Comprehensive application security tool that provides static and dynamic code analysis.
+  - Usage: Ensure that applications are secure from vulnerabilities, with configuration files for Fortify integration.

+- **AWS Security Hub configuration**:
+  - Directory: `.aws-security-hub/`
+  - Purpose: Comprehensive view of your security alerts and compliance status across AWS accounts.
+  - Usage: Automate security checks and monitor compliance across your AWS infrastructure, with configuration files for Security Hub.

+- **Gitleaks configuration**:
+  - Directory: `.gitleaks/`
+  - Purpose: SAST (Static Application Security Testing) tool for detecting secrets and sensitive information in Git repositories.
+  - Usage: Automatically scan your Git repositories for sensitive information, with configuration files for Gitleaks.

+- **Checkov configuration**:
+  - Directory: `.checkov/`
+  - Purpose: Static code analysis tool for infrastructure-as-code to detect security and compliance misconfigurations.
+  - Usage: Automate the detection of security issues in Terraform, CloudFormation, Kubernetes, and other IaC frameworks, with configuration files for Checkov.